What is an A-frame deformity of the upper eyelid?

 All medical procedures carry risk.
 Your Contour Clinics cosmetic doctor will explain the risks as they relate to your unique circumstances in your complimentary obligation free consultation.

-When performed by highly experienced cosmetic doctors, volumising treatments for upper eyelid hollowing are generally low risk.
-At our clinic, we use advanced techniques and instruments, such as blunt cannulas to maximize safety.
+When performed by experienced cosmetic doctors, volumising treatments for upper eyelid hollowing are generally low risk.